 Closed sites may have been closed with residual soil and/or groundwater contamination.
-An inventory of closed sites with residual soil and/or groundwater contamination (inventory only includes ways from 2004-present) at the Wisconsin DNR Interactive Maps website.
+An inventory of closed sites with residual soil and/or groundwater contamination (inventory only includes years from 2004-present) at the Wisconsin DNR Interactive Maps website.

-Data Source: Dane County Land Information Office City of Madison Department of Engineering City of Madison Department of Planning and Development Wisconsin DNR Interactive Maps, RR Sites Map http://dnr.wi.gov/org/aw/rr/gis/index.htm plau MADISON PARKS Madison
+Dane County Land Information Office

+City of Madison Department of Engineering

+City of Madison Department of Planning and Dev

+Wisconsin DNR Interactive Maps, RR Sites Map

+http://dnr.wi.gov/org/aw/rr/gis/index.htm